 Parliament will convene

 The Queen is officially head of state, so the government will also be involved.
 At the moment of her death, Prince Charles will become King, but to ensure a smooth transition, all members of parliament will gather to swear allegiance to the new monarch.
 This was also done hours after Elizabeth’s father, King George VI, died in 1952.

 What happens if the Queen is not in London

 The Guardian reports that if the Queen dies while abroad, a plane from the Royal Air Force will send a coffin with royal undertakers to bring her back by air.
 If she dies in England but outside of London—such as at her private estate Sandringham House in Norfolk—a car will transport her body to Buckingham Palace, where she will be placed in the throne room and watched over by four Grenadier Guards (the ones who wear the big bearskin hats and red coats).
-Here are more things you never knew about the Queen's guard.
+Here are some more facts about the Queen’s guard.

 If she is at Balmoral

 The most complicated situation will be if the Queen passes while at Balmoral Castle in Scotland, where she spends every summer, and where Scottish rituals would take place after her death.
 She would be moved to Holyroodhouse in Edinburgh, then be carried up the city’s Royal Mile to St. Giles Cathedral for a service before being placed on the Royal Train to London.
 Her subjects will likely wait along the route to throw flowers and pay their respects as her train passes by.